Madhawa97/metro-digital-clock/README.md

 # MetroDigitalClock
 a Digital Clock made using Python tkinter.

-This is ported from a windows env to a Mac. sounds, fonts are not working as expected.
+- Created on a Windows machine.
+Therefore button styling, sounds may not work on a other OSs.

-Fonts used; Digital-7 (Mono).ttf, DS-DIGIB.ttf
+- Fonts used; Digital-7 (Mono).ttf, DS-DIGIB.ttf

-## Preview (on a Windows box)
+## Preview (on a Windows machine)

 ### Main Clock Interface
 ![clock](https://user-images.githubusercontent.com/70215958/195935893-87842dba-f570-4fd5-a0e6-47eaaa0534d8.gif)